 Once they were all set, we headed back inside.
 Originally we thought we would keep the carpet in the slide out so we wanted to protect it… you’ll see later why that didn’t happen.

 I decided starting at the top made the most sense.
-It’s the main focal point since the ceilings are low, and if there was some huge mistake in the wall or a weird tiny thin cut, I could bury it in the trim at the bottom that you would probably never see.
+It’s the main focal point since the ceilings are low, and if there was some huge mistake in the wall or a weird tiny thin end cut, I could bury it in the trim at the bottom that you would probably never notice or see.

 When it was all done, it was very exciting!